pgvalle/Stonker/README.md

 ## Technology Stack

-- **SQLite3** - I wanted a lightweight database, so SQLite fit well for this project.
+- **SQLite3** - Some of my requirements demanded persistence, and the way i thought of structuring the data lead me to think of sql databases.
+Besides, it is best to use a solid technology (and lightweight in my case) that already does the heavylifting of data manipulation for you.
 - **NodeJS** - Although I'm not a big fan of javascript, it's widely used, and I wanted to improve my portfolio.
-- **[yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)** - Initially, I considered WhatsApp but found both its official and unofficial APIs bad fits for this project (You need to create a meta developer account or to have a spare phone number).
-Telegram turned out to be a really good option.
+- **[yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)** - Initially, I considered WhatsApp, because here in Brazil **EVERYONE** has a Whatsapp account.
+But its official and unofficial APIs required stuff like creating a meta developer account or having a spare phone number (to have a chat with myself).
+Telegram turned out to be a way better option.
 - **[gregtuc/StockSocket](https://github.com/gregtuc/StockSocket)** - Provides real-time stock data updates via websockets.
 It's archived, but it works.

 ## Future Improvements